mbarkhau/lib3to6/README.md

 ```

-Here `lib3to6` you will ge
+Here `lib3to6` you will give you a ``CheckError`, however it

-however it remains your
-responsibility to write your code so that this syntactic
+remains your responsibility to write your code so that this
-translation is semantically equivalent in both python3 and
+syntactic translation is semantically equivalent in both python3
-python2.
+and python2.

-lib3to6 uses the python ast module to parse your code.
+`lib3to6` uses the python `ast` module to parse your code.
 This
 means that you need a modern python interpreter to transpile from
 modern python to legacy python interpreter.
 You cannot transpile
 features which your interpreter cannot parse.
 The intended use is